hvac-io/hvac-io.github.io/_posts/2014-05-20-bacnet-tablet.md

 We decided right of the bat to make the open source [Wacnet](https://hvac.io/docs/wacnet) run on the JVM.
-While it might have looked like it was going to bound us only to powerful computers, we knew what we were doing.
+While it might have looked like it was going to chain us to powerful computers only, we knew what we were doing.
 The trend was already quite clear: processing power getting cheaper every day.